-Many tennis players dream of being able to play in a championship final.
+Many tennis players dream of being able to play in a championship final, if you do too, check this blog post about the best tennis strings that can be used on sport shoes.
 They hope to compete against the best and prove their mettle to the world, solidifying their position as best or No1.
 Naomi Osaka and Petra Kvitova are two athletes that won 5 matches each and these wins allowed them to advance to the final stage of the Australian open -Women’s singles.

 The world was watching on 26, January 2019 when both women were to play the finals match.
 Osaka, in particular, was watched keenly as many spectators wondered if she could continue with her winning streak.
 She won her first grand slam in September 2018.
 This was after she played and won the US Open finals match against 23-time grand slam winner, Serena Williams.